remontripura/assingment-03/README.md

 ### 01 - Inner Join
-> <small>&#10003; In the bookings table, data is joined using an inner join, which makes it very easy to see which users have booked which vehicles.</small>
+> <small> In the bookings table, data is joined using an inner join, which makes it very easy to see which users have booked which vehicles.</small>

 ### 02 - NOT EXISTS
-&#10003; The NOT EXISTS clause is used to retrieve all vehicles that have never been booked.
+> <small> The NOT EXISTS clause is used to retrieve all vehicles that have never been booked.</small>

 ### 03 - Using SELECT & WHERE
-&#10003; This query uses the SELECT and WHERE clauses to retrieve all available vehicles.
+> <small> This query uses the SELECT and WHERE clauses to retrieve all available vehicles.</small>

 ### 04 - Using GROUP BY, HAVING, COUNT
-&#10003; This query uses GROUP BY, HAVING, and COUNT to calculate the total number of bookings per vehicle and return only vehicles with more than 2 bookings.
+> <small> This query uses GROUP BY, HAVING, and COUNT to calculate the total number of bookings per vehicle and return only vehicles with more than 2 bookings.</small>